AssemblyScript/website/src/snippets.md

   let response = -1;

   // Using a mix of braces and not using braces
-  // To show both syntaxes are supported here. switch (a) {
+  // to show that both syntaxes are supported here. switch (a) {
     case 1:
       response = 100;